Omni-guides/Tuxborn/README-New.md

 # Reporting a bug or issue
 Please report bugs or issues to the appropriate Discord channel, as described at the top of this page.
 To file a bug report, you must have NO **ADDITIONAL MODS OR HAVE MADE ANY CHANGES TO THE MODLIST**.
-Always include which profile you are running (Deck/TuxBFCO - Deck, Deck CS/TuxBFCO - Deck CS or Desktop/TuxBFCO - Desktop)
+Always include which profile you are running (Deck/TuxBFCO - Deck, Handheld/TuxBFCO - Handheld or Desktop/TuxBFCO - Desktop)

 CTD/freezing - Please include the following information:
 - Is it repeatable or not?